-Eric Badi joined the program in 2007 and is sponsored by Keith and Kathleen Kale.
+Eric joined the program in 2007 and was sponsored by Keith and Kathleen Kale.
 Since a young age, Eric has been a focused, dedicated student and has wanted to make his family proud.
-However, to get to where he is today hasn’t been easy.
+However, getting to where he is today hasn’t been easy.

-Eric attended G.S.U Primary School, one of our past partner primary schools, St. Joseph’s High School, and just a few months ago graduated from Kenyatta University with a Degree.
+Eric attended G.S.U Primary School, one of our past partner primary schools, St. Joseph’s High School, and then graduated from Kenyatta University with a Degree in purchasing.

-Throughout his post-secondary career, Eric was a standout employee at Digital Divide Data, a company Friends of Ngong Road has partnered with in Nairobi to provide supplemental income and employment experience to some of our students.
+Throughout his post-secondary career, Eric was a standout employee at Digital Divide Data, a company Friends of Ngong Road has partnered with in Nairobi with a very similar mission.
+They provide supplemental income and employment experience for promising secondary school graduates and have included some of our students.
 Eric’s role at Digital Divide Data was to transcribe handwritten articles to an electronic format for clients such as museums and libraries.
 In return, Digital Divide Data helped pay for some of Eric’s university tuition.

-Sponsors Keith and Kathleen Kale said, “We are very proud of Eric and his accomplishments.
-By keeping steadily on track he was able to work his way through university and get his degree.
+His sponsors Keith and Kathleen Kale said, “We are very proud of Eric and his accomplishments.
+By keeping steadily on track, he was able to work his way through university and get his degree.
 He worked so hard and so many hours, it is inspiring.
 Congratulations to this fine young man.”